njlipinski/rovr/README.md

 python setup/manage_users.py activate <username>
 ```

-Deactivating a user automatically flags all their open scenes as `needs_attention` for supervisor reassignment.
+Deactivating a user automatically returns all their open scenes to the shared pools.

 ## Documentation